sooubh/legalDoc/README.md

   - Choose a sample and click "Try Sample Contract" to auto-fill and analyze
 - **Robust inputs**: Paste text or drag-and-drop PDFs; PDF text extraction with pdf.js and OCR fallback via Tesseract when needed
 - **Visualizations**: Auto-generated flowcharts and timelines with fullscreen view and scrollable containers to avoid overlap
+- **Modern UI shell**: Sidebar navigation (Upload, Results, Visuals, Chat, Profile, More), top bar with disclaimer, and sticky PDF viewer panel in Results.
+- **Fullscreen pop view**: One-click Fullscreen on Analysis, Visualizations, and Original Document opens a modal covering the entire window.
+- **Light/Dark theme**: Class-based dark mode with persistent toggle in the sidebar bottom section.

 ### Tech Stack